-Learning, whether in the classroom, or elsewhere, is based on our ability to take in and process information through our senses.
-This learning is supported by a strong foundation of sensory motor development and integration.
-These skills are built during your child’s first seven years, preparing them for lifelong learning.
+Learning, whether in the classroom, or elsewhere, is based on the ability to take in and process information through the senses.
+This sensory processing is supported by a strong foundation of motor skills developed during your child’s first seven years.
+It is this early skill development that will prepare them for lifelong learning.

 Screening for School Readiness

-Screening for school readiness before your child starts school helps to identify immaturities in their early development, known as developmental delay.
-Addressing these gaps will help your child to have the best start, and can help prevent other problems from developing later on.
-Part of school readiness is being able to communicate and form a connection with other people.
+Screening for school readiness before your child starts school can help to identify any developmental delay that may affect classroom learning.
+Addressing these gaps early on will help your child to have the best start, and help prevent later problems.

-A simple screening for developmental readiness for school can help your child to have the best possible start to their school career.
+A simple screening for developmental readiness for school can help your pre-schooler to have the best possible start to their school career.

 My aim is to help you raise happy, healthy children, able to realise their potential and find their place in the world.